petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/configuring-limits-for-file-previews.md

 ---
 uuid: 91bdb111-e5f0-4ac1-a1cf-5e3dd020a7e6
 ---
-# Configuring File Preview Limits
+# Configuring Limits for File Previews
 {bdg-secondary}`Liferay DXP 2024.Q1 U112`

 You can preview certain documents (e.g. PDF or text files) in the Documents and Media application.
 In some cases, you might want to limit the number of pages a user can preview.